RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 * Taking care of the compost pile.
 * Taking care of bottle return.
 * Being fully aware of where our waste goes, what is being wasted, and working on how to minimize our waste in  humanitarian and environmentally sound ways.
-4. Documenting and informing the house about their research and the progress of their efforts on a monthly basis.
+4. Documenting and informing the house about their research and the progress of their efforts twice monthly<sup>40</sup>.
 * Delivering a presentation at every other house meeting.
 * Creating a comprehensive document on what actions they have taken and when, and on their ideas and other proposed ideas to be stored on the public Google Drive andor github and accessible to house members and future holders of the position
+* SHOC is expected to have 3-4 projects that will be presented at each house meeting.
+At the first meeting after the election, they should be expected to present an actionable plan to the house.<sup>41</sup>
 5. Working with officer team to ensure that house purchases and decisions are durable and ecologically responsible.
 This includes but is not limited to: food, cleaning supplies, household supplies, furniture purchases, large equipment purchases, etc.
 6. Working with House Managers on large projects to ensure that they are humanitarian and ecologically responsible efforts.
 7. Coordinating with Fun Team to host at least one education event per semester, such as a speaker or documentary screening, open to the greater Cornell community.